-This once unknown virus has had an unprecedented impact on the world.
+Covid-19 was once an unknown virus that now has had an unprecedented impact on the world.
 The connectivity between locations has enabled diseases to spread like never before.
 Each day, thousands of flights transported the virus around the globe in a matter of months.
 As governments became reactive, restrictions expanded on travel, work, and other privileges.

 We all understand we have a responsibility to not harm others.
 Even so, it has been hard to do everything possible and forget the impacts on ourselves.
 We need to take social distancing seriously.
 We must put health before the economy.
 Finally, we must apply common sense practices, like hand washing and covering up a cough or sneeze.

 But along this path, we somehow forgot that construction and engineering are essential.
 They are not only essential in the form of the economy, but also in health, safety, and security.
 By closing down these industries, vital roadway projects halted.
 Sewage systems (on-site [septic] and public) saw increased and inappropriate use.
 Ultimately, pending homeowners became collateral damage to the battle.